 As the trade markets continue to increase at an impressive rate globally, the need for cost-effective, efficient and hardwearing packaging is growing too.
 One of the sectors that greatly benefits from the innovations of packaging is the fresh produce markets, with fresh fruits and vegetables having to travel thousands of miles across the globe to reach our supermarket shelves, it is paramount that the packaging does its job to preserve and protect the produce so that it is still at its best when we eat it.
 If the packaging is not perfect, and the product arrives damaged or in poor quality, then the whole supply chain is affected.
 If this happens on a large scale, then there can be massive issues for companies.

 To avoid these issues, companies such as ourselves must provide high-quality, low-cost packaging to a range of sectors to help them to keep their product at the best it can be.
-Shrink wrapping machines are a fantastic way to preserve and protect a wide range of products during their shelf lives.
+Packaging machines are a fantastic way to preserve and protect a wide range of products during their shelf lives.
 But how can these packaging processes actually extend the shelf life of a product?
 Read on to find out.

 First, we must think about the issues that may arise to find a way to solve them, a few of these include:

 - Damage in transit

 - Too much or too little oxygen